Jump to section:

-SPCS routes the application on an ad hoc basis to Research, Innovation & Impact and other units that may need to approve the proposal based on the budget or compliance items.
+SPS may route the proposal on an ad hoc basis to Research, Innovation & Impact and other units for review based on the budget or compliance items.

-Approving the proposal imparts a set of the roles and responsibilities to each approving parties.
+Approving the proposal imparts a set of the roles and responsibilities to each approving party.
 A summary of these is available at Submitting the Proposal - Roles and Responsibilities.

 Major Changes require the proposal to be returned to the initiator for changes and re-routed for all approvals.
 Submission queue priority is not retained if a proposal is returned for major changes.
 Sponsored Projects Services will make routine, minor corrections based on information in the proposal or mistakes in UAccess Research data entry.
 All corrections will be noted in the proposal without re-routing for approvals.